asadikine/isles26-stratif-ai-bre/README.md

 Source code for the Grand Challenge algorithm `BRE SEG`, submitted to the [ISLES'26 challenge](https://isles-26.grand-challenge.org/) by team STRATIF-AI-BRE.

+ISLES'26 is part of [MICCAI 2026](https://conferences.miccai.org/2026/en/) in Strasbourg, France, where it runs on 27 September 2026 as a joint full-day event with the [SWITCH+ workshop](https://switchmiccai.github.io/switch/) and the TopBrain and TopAneu challenges.

 The algorithm was developed by the Brest team at the Centre Hospitalier Régional et Universitaire (CHRU) de Brest, one of the partner institutions of the [STRATIF-AI](https://stratif-ai.eu/) consortium, which brings together fifteen